 Mesh Side Panels

 Another awesome feature is the zip down side panel.
-On one side of the crib, the mesh panel zips fully open, giving easier access to mattress level when you placing your baby in the crib (or taking him or her out).
+On one side, the mesh panel zips fully open, giving easier access to mattress level when you placing your baby in the crib (or taking him or her out).

 Mattress & Bedding

-According to phil & teds, the mattress is “free from health-hazardous substances.”
+According to the company, the mattress is “free from health-hazardous substances.”
 Unfortunately, they don’t tell you what it is made from, which is a shame.

 The mattress sheet also has a lot to love.
 To start with, it’s a slip-on design, so you know it’s going to fit tight with no loose (and hazardous) fabric around your baby.
 It’s made from an “oeko-tex approved” polyester.
 OEKO-TEX® has multiple certifications, so the language used on phil & ted’s website isn’t particularly helpful in understanding how toxin-free the crib sheet is.